DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 The `--compiler-options` parameter accepts the compiler options listed in the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html), as well as two additional options: `typescript.configPath` and `typescript.customCompilerModulePath`.

+To list multiple parameters, separate them with semicolons.
+Enclose values that contain spaces in quotes.

 Specify the `typescript.configPath` compiler option to import compiler settings from a dedicated TypeScript configuration file: